The Melee Library

 Improving and Problem Solving

-NanchoMan uses the 5 Whys and why-because analysis to explain an approach solving problems.
+NanchoMan uses the 5 Whys and why-because analysis to explain an approach for solving problems.

 “Playing to learn is a process of analyzing one's play and addressing the problems in it during friendly play.”